Eviction GuidesEngland3 January 202613 min read

 "Both at the date of the service of the notice... and at the date of the hearing—

-(a) if rent is payable weekly or fortnightly, at least eight weeks' rent is unpaid;
+(a) if rent is payable weekly or fortnightly, at least 13 weeks' rent is unpaid;

-(b) if rent is payable monthly, at least two months' rent is unpaid;
+(b) if rent is payable monthly, at least three months' rent is unpaid;

 (c) if rent is payable quarterly, at least one quarter's rent is more than three months in arrears;